Can a UTI cause a seizure?

 • Pain in your stomach or lower back

 If you (or someone you care for) have symptoms of a UTI, it’s important to visit your doctor.
-They may treat the UTI with antibiotics and provide a painkiller.
-Sometimes, a UTI will go away on its own.
+They may treat the UTI with antibiotics and provide pain relievers.

-You can reduce your chances of getting a UTI by:
+The CDC says you can reduce your chances of getting a UTI by:.

 Can UTIs cause seizures?